OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## Control Objective

 The most common web application security weakness is using untrusted content in an unsafe context without any output encoding, query parameterization, or other output handling defense.
-This weakness leads to almost all of the significant vulnerabilities in web applications, such as Cross-Site Scripting (XSS), SQL injection, OS command injection, template injection, log injection, LDAP injection, and more.
+This weakness leads to many of the significant vulnerabilities in web applications, such as Cross-Site Scripting (XSS), SQL injection, OS command injection, template injection, log injection, LDAP injection, and more.

-Ensure that a verified application satisfies the following high-level requirements:

-* Input validation and output encoding architecture have an agreed pipeline to prevent injection attacks.
-* Input data is strongly typed, validated, range or length checked, or at worst, sanitized or filtered.
-* Output data is encoded or escaped as per the context of the data as close to the interpreter as possible.

 With modern web application architecture, output encoding is more important than ever.
 It is difficult to provide robust input validation in certain scenarios, so the use of safer API such as parameterized queries, auto-escaping templating frameworks, or carefully chosen output encoding is critical to the security of the application.